History of Washington, D.C. in Timeline

 In 2013, Washington, D.C. passed a law requiring shelter to be provided to everyone in need when the temperature drops below freezing.

-2013: Smithsonian Visits
+2013: Smithsonian Institution Visits

-In 2013, the Smithsonian's locations in Washington D.C. had a combined total of 30 million visits.
+In 2013, the Smithsonian's locations in Washington, D.C. had a combined total of 30 million visits.

 In 2013, the Washington metropolitan area had the eighth-lowest percentage of workers who commuted by private automobile (75.7 percent), with 8 percent of area workers traveling via rail transit.

-2015: Washington, D.C. joins UNPO
+2015: UNPO Membership

 In 2015, Washington, D.C., became a member state of the Unrepresented Nations and Peoples Organization (UNPO).

-In 2016, the district's Metropolitan Police Department tallied 135 homicides, a 53% increase from 2012 but a 17% decrease from 2015.
+In 2016, the Metropolitan Police Department tallied 135 homicides, a 17% decrease from 2015.

-2016: Washington metropolitan area population
+2016: Metropolitan area population in 2016

-2016: Sale of El Tiempo Latino
+2016: El Tiempo Latino Sold

 In 2016, The Washington Post sold the Spanish-language newspaper El Tiempo Latino to El Planeta Media.

-2016: GDP Per Capita
+2016: GDP per capita

-In 2016, Washington, D.C.'s GDP per capita was $160,472, almost three times greater than that of Massachusetts.
+In 2016, Washington, D.C.'s GDP per capita was $160,472, almost three times greater than that of Massachusetts, which was ranked second in the nation.

 2016: Referendum on D.C. statehood